 You become a resident of Canada when you establish residential ties with Canada.
 The year in which you become a resident of Canada is considered a part-year for tax purposes.
 Keep in mind that tax residency is different from the immigration residency status in Canada.
-An individual who is a landed immigrant may not have established residential ties with Canada or another way round.
+An individual who is a landed immigrant may not have established residential ties with Canada or another way around.

 Earn more income in the country with low taxes before becoming a resident of Canada

 If the country you are leaving before coming to Canada as a resident has lower income tax rates, try to earn as much income as possible in that country.
-Foreign sourced income prior to the date of commencement of residency is not subject to Canadian taxes.
+Foreign-sourced income prior to the date of commencement of residency is not subject to Canadian taxes.

 Maintain travel logs and establish the date of change of residency